Mastering the intervalometer for successful photos

 What is an intervalometer?

-An intervalometer is an electronic device or a function integrated into a camera that allows for automatically triggering the shot at regular intervals.
+An intervalometer is an electronic device or a built-in function in a camera that allows you to automatically trigger photo taking at regular intervals.

 It is particularly useful for creating time lapses, which are accelerated video sequences showing the evolution of a subject or landscape over a long period.